 How I license my code

-I’m considering a change in the way I license my Projects.
+I’ve changed the way I license my Projects.
 You can still do whatever you want with them.
 But: if you use my code to make goods or services, you’ll need to email me and say hi, as a condition of the new license.

 This does two things: